6 Common Tongue Problems: Causes and Symptoms

-Kawasaki syndrome, a rare childhood disease that affects the blood vessels, gives young children a strawberry tongue and red skin rashes.
-While these symptoms may scare parents, they can be treated with medications.
+Kawasaki syndrome, a rare childhood disease that affects the blood vessels, causes red skin rashes and a strawberry tongue.
+While the symptoms may scare parents, they can be treated with medications.

 Scarlet fever, a once-feared childhood illness, also produces a strawberry tongue.
-Scarlet fever is uncommon today, and antibiotics can treat this high fever and streptococcal infection.
+The illness is uncommon today, and antibiotics can treat the fever and streptococcal infection.

 3. White Tongue

-Does your tongue have white spots or a white coating?
-Many things can cause a white tongue, from yeast infections to medications to conditions like leukoplakia.
+Is your tongue covered with white spots or a white coating?
+Many things can cause a white tongue, from yeast infections to medications to leukoplakia.

-Leukoplakia causes excessive cell growth in the mouth, causing white patches on the tongue.
-The condition is common in tobacco users.
+Common in tobacco users, leukoplakia causes excessive cell growth on the tongue, resulting in white patches.
 While it is not dangerous on its own, leukoplakia can be a precursor to oral cancer.

-Candidiasis, commonly called oral thrush, is a yeast infection that causes white patches with a "cottage cheese" consistency.
-Oral thrush usually appears in babies and elderly adults.
-It may also affect people with diabetes, asthma, and lung disease.
+Candidiasis, also called oral thrush, is a yeast infection that causes white tongue patches with a "cottage cheese" consistency.
+Oral thrush is most common in babies and elderly adults.
+It may also affect people with diabetes, asthma, or lung disease.

-Oral lichen planus is another condition that turns the tongue white.
-It causes raised or lace-like white lines on the tongue.
+Oral lichen planus causes raised, lace-like white lines on your tongue.
 The cause is not always known, but tobacco use and poor dental hygiene contribute to its development.

 4. Yellow Tongue

-Black, hairy tongue is another harmless condition, despite its startling appearance.
-The tongue's papillae grow throughout life.
-Daily mouth activities wear them down and keep them short.
+Papillae grow on your tongue throughout your life.
+Daily mouth activities usually wear them down and keep them short.

 Some tongues, however, have long papillae that normal activities cannot wear down.
-The overgrown nodes are more likely to harbor bacteria.
-Bacterial growth combined with excessively long papillae give the tongue a dark, hair-like appearance.
+The overgrown nodes are more likely to harbor bacteria and give the tongue a hairy appearance.

-Tobacco products, antibiotic medications, and chemotherapy drugs contribute to black, hairy tongue.
-The problem is most common in people who don't practice good oral hygiene.
-Self-care usually resolves it without medical treatment.
+Tobacco products, antibiotics, and cancer drugs contribute to black hairy tongue.
+Good oral hygiene usually resolves the problem without medical treatment.

 6. Geographic Tongue

 Geographic tongue is named for its map-like appearance.
-As one patch or lesion heals, the problem moves to a different area of the tongue.
-As a result, the tongue's "landscape" frequently changes.
+As one raised patch heals, the problem moves to a different part of the tongue.
+This causes your tongue's "landscape" to change frequently.